 NATIONAL TATER TOT DAY

-Seasoned with spices or baked into a casserole, tater tots make a meal, side dish or snack a celebration.
+Seasoned with spices or baked into a casserole, tater tots make a meal, side dish, or a snack celebration.
 We dip them, pop them, or just savor them.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL TATER TOT DAY

 - Share your recipes and pictures by using #NationalTaterTotDay on social media.

-John-Bryan Hopkins created National Tater Tot Day in 2009.
+John-Bryan Hopkins created the observance in 2009.

 Q. Are there other potato holidays on the calendar?

 Q. What’s the difference between a hash brown and a tater tot?

 A. While both are formed from shredded potatoes, hash browns are typically larger and formed into flat disks or squares.
 A tater tot is smaller and shaped into a cylindrical nugget.